 Extras to see on this Malaga walking tour

 You can take in several more interesting things to do while you’re on this Malaga walking tour:

 - Russian Museum – a great collection of Russian paintings with both permanent and temporary exhibitions.
-Read our guide to this art museum in Malaga here.

 - Car Museum – some stunning vintage classics.
 A must for car fans.
 Read our guide to this museum here.